Catyre/Djinn/README.md

 - Implement electromagnetism
 - Finish collision resolution
 - Make a graphical demo for the spring-mass system depicted in src/demos/springmass.cpp
+- Build a GUI so that simulations can be built outside of a literal program
 - Come up with more ideas for demos